MORE CASE STUDIES

-The world's first recyclable, 100% PET-free paper bottle
+The world's first truly recyclable paper bottle

 In addition, CSR and sustainability are now considered fundamental inclusions in corporate strategy.
 Diageo, the maker of Johnnie Walker, Smirnoff and Guinness, has set an aggressive goal for 100 percent of its packaging to be recyclable, reusable or compostable by 2025.

-Diageo enlisted Pilot Lite to evaluate environmentally friendly, scalable alternatives to glass and plastic (PET) packaging capable of holding non-carbonated liquids (with a pH range of 2-10 and up to 50% ABV).
+Diageo enlisted Pilot Lite to evaluate environmentally friendly, scalable alternatives to glass and plastic packaging capable of holding non-carbonated liquids (with a pH range of 2-10 and up to 50% ABV).
 When no complete solution could be identified, Pilot Lite assisted Diageo in developing a pulp-based bottle.

-Together, Pilot Lite and Diageo solved a number of technological challenges to create a single-mould, PET-free paper bottle.
+Together, Pilot Lite and Diageo solved a number of technological challenges to create a single-mould, PET-free fibre bottle.
 Pilot Lite then validated the innovation and began the commercialisation process, establishing the sustainable packaging technology company Pulpex Limited in collaboration with Diageo.

 Pulpex demonstrates Pilot Lite’s ability to: